The Potter's Field (Peters novel): Reception

-Publisher: Mysterious Press—distributed by Ballantine.

-Publishers Weekly finds the detective work impressive:

-In Peters's 17th mystery featuring Brother Cadfael, the 12th-century monk takes investigative action when a young woman's body is discovered in a field newly tilled by his Benedictine abbey.
-According to PW, Brother Cadfael is at his most sober and reflective, but his detecting talents are as dazzling as ever.
-(September).
+The Potter's Field received positive reviews from Kirkus Reviews and Publishers Weekly.

-Setting in history
+Setting

 The story is set in Shrewsbury, Shropshire, at the Shrewsbury Abbey in the time of the Anarchy, when King Stephen, crowned king in 1135, was challenged in battles by his cousin, Empress Maud, who felt she had the true claim to the crown.
 By 1143, he had been held prisoner by her forces, and she had been besieged by his forces.
 He was traded, she escaped, to continue the struggle.
 The largest battles were past; King Stephen is now trying to take back one castle at a time.
 He was unprepared at Wilton, losing not only the fictional Eudo Blount's life, but also his important ally and royal steward William Martel, taken prisoner.
 Martel led the heroic rear guard action that allowed the King to escape with his own life.
 King Stephen ransomed Martel by turning Sherborne Castle over to Robert of Gloucester, a high price.
 Some sources give the date of that battle, the rout of Wilton, as 1 July 1143.
 Records are not clear, except that it happened after the end of 1142, in the first half of 1143.
 In the novel, the battle is said to occur in March.

 Geoffrey de Mandeville was made Earl of Essex by King Stephen, and held several castles as gift from Empress Maud in her brief time of ascendancy.
 King Stephen arrested him for treason in 1143, forcing him to turn over those castles to the King as the price of his freedom.
 This was done.
 Once set free, this powerful baron began a vicious rebellion in the Fens laying waste to the countryside, attacking Cambridge, and taking over of the Ramsey Abbey monastery as his headquarters in the Fens of the River Great Ouse as described in the novel.
 No one was safe from the continuous attacks and thieving.
 Some would credit the name given to the era of dispute between King Stephen and Empress Maud as the Anarchy, to this rebellion of Geoffrey de Mandeville, one who changed his coat often, and was so reckless in East Anglia.